Before I explain, step-by-step, how to take the best possible portrait photo for your LinkedIn (and other) Profiles, let’s be frank.

-I understand, and I’m writing this article, partly to explain why avoiding a profile photo is a really bad idea.
+I understand your reluctance, and I’m writing this article to explain why avoiding a Profile photo is a really bad idea.

 Many of you, or at least some part of you, believe that no one will want to hire you because of your age.